Biden hits Russia with sanctions, shifts troops to Germany

 Oil and natural prices have already surged over concerns that Russia — an energy production behemoth — will slow the flow of oil and natural gas to Europe.
 Biden, however, acknowledged the sanctions are “going to take time” to have their effect on the Russian economy.

-He also acknowledged that the invasion — and efforts to thwart Putin–will have a cost for Americans.
-But he sought to reassure that the economic pain that may come with rising energy prices will be short lived for them.

-Biden added that after Russia’s “brutal assault” against Ukraine it would be a mistake for Putin’s actions to go unanswered.
+Biden added that after Russia’s “brutal assault” against Ukraine it would be a mistake to allow Putin’s actions to go unanswered.
 He said if they did, “the consequences for America would be much worse.”

 “America stands up to bullies, we stand up for freedom,” Biden said.
 “This is who we are.”